Elizabeth Taylor

 7-year-old Elizabeth Taylor and her brother selling lemonade at home

-Her mother's efforts paid off—the charming little girl caught the attention of Hollywood producers and was offered a small role in the film "There's One Born Every Minute" (1942).
+Her mother's efforts paid off—the charming little girl caught Hollywood producers' attention and landed a small role in "There's One Born Every Minute" (1942).

 Elizabeth Taylor's first role ('There's One Born Every Minute')